CloudLabsAI-Azure/pg-sk-agents-lab/LabGuide/Lab-02.md

    ![](Images/L2-S24.png)

+## You can now proceed with running the `lab.ipynb` file to continue with the lab.
+If you encounter any confusion, please refer to the lab guide starting from here

 1. Run the first cell under **Part 3.2: Setup the Agent App Python imports**.
 This step imports the necessary modules, preparing the technical foundation for building an AI-powered agent that interacts with a **PostgreSQL database** and **OpenAI services**.

    ![](Images/L2-S1.png)